tesujimath/bash-env-elvish/README.md

 ## Installation

-Note that a recent change was to unbundle the Bash script backend, previously bash-env-elvish, now [bash-env-json](https://github.com/tesujimath/bash-env-json), because it is now generic JSON, shared by the NuShell and Elvish `bash-env` modules.
+Note that a recent change was to unbundle the Bash script backend, previously `bash-env-elvish`, now ``[bash-env-json](https://github.com/tesujimath/bash-env-json)``, because it is now generic JSON, shared by the NuShell and Elvish `bash-env` modules.

 1. Install `bash-env-json` script somewhere on the PATH (or install the Nix flake).